Paul Müller (actor): Film

-Paul Muller appeared in over 230 films since his first role in 1948.
-He spent most of his life by working in Italy, his main country of residence.

-He worked over more than 60 years with most of the well-known European actresses and actors of classic cinema and with some famous names of the Cinema of Italy like Roberto Rossellini, Carlo Ponti, Federico Fellini, Mario Bava, Sergio Corbucci, Michelangelo Antonioni.
-He also made his appearance in films under the direction of Veit Harlan, Artur Brauner, Jesús "Jess" Franco, René Clément, Michael Curtiz, Richard Fleischer, Jean-Pierre Mocky and many others.
-(Jesus Franco alone co-starred him in no less than 18 films).
+Paul Müller appeared in over 230 films after his first role in 1948.
+He spent most of his life working in Italy, his main country of residence.
+In more than 60 years he worked with most of the well-known European actresses and actors of classic cinema and with some famous names of the Cinema of Italy, like Roberto Rossellini, Carlo Ponti, Federico Fellini, Mario Bava, Sergio Corbucci, Michelangelo Antonioni.
+He also appeared in films under the direction of Veit Harlan, Artur Brauner, Jesús "Jess" Franco, René Clément, Michael Curtiz, Richard Fleischer, Jean-Pierre Mocky and many others.
+Jesús Franco co-starred with him in 15 films.

 Personal life and death

-Muller died in Tivoli, Lazio on 2 September 2016, at the age of 93.
+Müller died in Tivoli, Lazio on 2 September 2016, at the age of 93.